I Love You Again: Reception

 According to Motion Picture Daily, the film did above average business at the box office during its first two weeks.

 Radio adaptations

-Lux Radio Theatre adapted the film twice, first in 1941 with Loy and Cary Grant, then in 1948 with Powell and Ann Sothern (Loy was supposed to reprise her film role in this adaptation, but had to drop out due to retakes on a film).
+Lux Radio Theatre adapted the film twice, first in 1941 with Loy and Cary Grant, then in 1948 with Powell and Ann Sothern (Loy was supposed to reprise her film role in this adaptation, but had to drop out to do retakes on another film).